 Massachusetts General Hospital is recognized for achieving the highest standards in patient care, education and research, ranking the hospital among the most prestigious medical institutions.
 As a hospital within Mass General, MassGeneral Hospital for Children shares the following awards and recognitions.

-Mass General ranks first in the U.S. based on our quality of care, patient safety and reputation in 16 different specialties.
+U.S. News & World Report ranks Mass General #1 in the nation based on our quality of care, patient safety and reputation in 16 clinical specialties.

 Magnet designation represents the highest honor available for nursing excellence and is achieved by fewer than 7% of hospitals in the United States.
 In 2003, Mass General became the first hospital in the state of Massachusetts to receive this distinction.